claceio/docs/content/docs/Configuration/networking/index.md

 [https]
 host = "0.0.0.0" # bind to all interfaces (if port is >= 0)
 port = 25223 # port for HTTPS
-enable_cert_lookup = true # enable looking for certificate files on disk before using Let's Encrypt service_email = "" # email address for registering with Let's Encrypt.
+enable_cert_lookup = true # enable looking for domain specific certificate files on disk service_email = "" # email address for registering with Let's Encrypt.
 Set a value to enable automatic certs use_staging = true # use Let's Encrypt staging server cert_location = "$CL_HOME/config/certificates" # where to look for existing certificate files